Walking Into a Church Carved from Solid Rock: The Lalibela Experience

 Here's something that will confuse you: Ethiopia uses a different calendar.
 The Ethiopian calendar is 7-8 years behind the Gregorian calendar and has 13 months.
 Ethiopian time also starts at dawn — their 12 o'clock is our 6 AM.
 So when someone says "2 o'clock," they mean 8 AM.

 Always confirm: "European time or Ethiopian time?"
 This is the single biggest source of tourist confusion in the country.
-I missed a breakfast on day two because I showed up at 8 AM, which was 2 o'clock Ethiopian time, and the kitchen had been serving since 12 o'clock (6 AM).
+Show up for breakfast at 8 AM thinking it's "2 o'clock," and you'll find the kitchen has been serving since 12 o'clock (6 AM).

 Leaving

-I spent three days in Lalibela.
-I could have spent five — the ticket allows it, and there are outlying sites (Yemrehanna Kristos, a stunning cave church 42 km away, and the Asheten Maryam cliff monastery) that deserve full days.
+Three days in Lalibela is enough to feel the place — but five would not be wasted.
+The ticket allows it, and the outlying sites (Yemrehanna Kristos, a stunning cave church 42 km away, and the Asheten Maryam cliff monastery) deserve full days of their own.

-On my last morning, I went back to Bete Giyorgis alone, at 6 AM, before the tour groups arrived.
-The early light caught the cross-shaped roof.
-A priest in white was descending into the trench ahead of me, his robes catching the dawn wind.
+For the best of it, return to Bete Giyorgis alone, at 6 AM, before the tour groups arrive.
+The early light catches the cross-shaped roof.
+A priest in white descends into the trench ahead of you, his robes catching the dawn wind.

-I stood at the edge, looked down at this impossible building, and tried to imagine the person who looked at this hillside and decided: I'm going to carve a church into it.
+Stand at the edge, look down at this impossible building, and try to imagine the person who studied this hillside and decided to carve a church into it.

 Whoever that person was, they changed the definition of what's possible.
 And eight hundred years later, their church is still standing.
 Still being used.
 Still making visitors stop and recalibrate their sense of wonder.